AgrimChoudhary/web-wedding-invitation-42/PLATFORM_RSVP_DATA_FIX.md

 - All RSVP configurations
 - All data formats
 - All status types
+- All message structures

-The solution provides a robust, reliable, and user-friendly RSVP editing experience across all templates.
+The solution provides a robust, reliable, and user-friendly RSVP editing experience across all templates with enhanced debugging capabilities.